jessonfoo/p001/week_3/readme.md

 When you make updates to the files, you should commit your work the same way you did for your website through the app.
 Include a commit message like "submitting solution for 1_add_it_up."

-You need to submit your work through [this google form]() by Sunday at 11:59pm.
+You need to submit your work through a google form (to be added later) by Sunday at 11:59pm.
 Expect to submit the links from your repo for each challenge above.

 ## Resources